266-750Balloons/neofetch-9x-logo/readme.md

+Neofetch is dead.
+Long live Neofetch!
+I have ported this logo to Fastfetch.
+Check it out [here!](https://gitlab.com/dexcube/fastfetch-9x-logo)
 # Windows 9x Logo for Neofetch
 Have you installed the [Chicago95 theme](https://github.com/grassmunk/Chicago95) but feel an emotional void when Neofetch shows your distro logo, breaking the illusion?